dojot/docs/source/security/mqtt-tls.rst

 created in EJBCA by DeviceManager.
 This new end entity's name is the device ID itself.
 Its password is 'dojot'.

-The script authenticate users with given username and password, retrieve CA certificate, generate a key pair as well as a CSR file and asks for certificate signature, in this order.
+The script authenticates users with given username and password, retrieves CA certificate, generates a key pair as well as a CSR file and asks for certificate signature, in this order.
 Any error in any step will halt its execution.

 After successfully executed, all certificates can be found in './certs' folder.